david-asher/electron-firebase/docs/fbstorage.js.md

 <a name="exp_module_fbstorage--fileStore+update"></a>

 ### fileStore#update(filepath, metadata) ⇒ <code>object</code> ⏏
+Change some metadata aspects of a stored file

 **Kind**: Exported function
 **Returns**: <code>object</code> - - metafile descriptor for the requested file